damienjburks/smurks-kitchen-journal/docs/recipes/hispanic/beef_enchiladas_verdes.md

    - Adjust rack to top position and heat broiler to high.
    - Wash and dry produce.
    - Halve, core, and thinly slice the green peppers crosswise into strips.
-   - Thinly slice the scallions, separating whites and greens.

 2. **Make the Crema:**